hphilpotts/hphilpotts/README.md

 - 🕵️‍♂️ _I'm also very interested in finding my first job in software development!_ 😅
 - 🌱 I’m currently learning about hosting different web apps now that Heroku has gone 'paid-only'.
 Been a blessing in disguise as I've learned a lot (not so much when it comes to AWS though).
 - 💞️ I’m looking to collaborate on anything JS, React especially.
 Also any interesting Python/Django as I need an excuse to revisit them!
+- 👨‍💻 If I'm not coding (or working, got bills to pay) I'll probably be cooking, cycling or at the pub.
+I'd like to say reading or running too but these happen less often.
+Previously the list would include gaming but I'm on a self-imposed hiatus until I get that first job!
 - 📫 How to reach me: `hphilpotts@gmail.com`

 <!---